benrodenhaeuser/benrodenhaeuser.github.io/_posts/2017-07-06-object-passing.md

 # Object Passing in Ruby

-The following is a description of the object passing strategy followed by Ruby.
+The following is a characterization of the object passing strategy followed by Ruby.

 ## Pass-by-reference vs pass-by-value